mooreryan/pasv/README.md

 This shows how you can pass in any command line args to the MSA software you want.

+*Note*: When using `clustalo`, you should probably pass in `-p '--threads 1'` because Clustal will default to using all cpus, which can lead to errors creating threads.

 ### Using other alignment software

 Support for MAFFT and Clustal Omega are supported directly.
 However, any MSA software should work if it is on your path.
 You just need to set the `-i` option to tell `pasv` how you favorite MSA program handles input and output.